harkaitz/sh-ssh-helpers/README.md

 ssh-h-authorized-keys

-    Usage: ssh-h-authorized-keys -a (append) -f FILE SSH,...
+    Usage: ssh-h-authorized-keys [-a] -f FILE SSH,...

-    Replace authorized_keys in remote machines.
+    This program replaces "~/.ssh/authorized_keys" in remote machines specified by "SSH,..." with "FILE".
+If "-a" is specified the keys in FILE are appended, keeping those already installed.

-    View also: ssh-h-list(1)
+    See also: ssh-h-list

 ssh-h-check

-    Usage: ssh-h-check -l | SSH,...
-CHECKS...
+    Usage: ssh-h-check {-l | SSH,...
+CHECKS...}

-    Define checks writting "check__NAME" scripts and execute in remote machines.
+    This program copies scripts named "check__<NAME>" to the remote machines in "SSH,..." and executes them one after the other to perform various checks.

+    You can list installed checks with "-l".

+    See also: ssh-h-list

 ssh-h-config

-    Usage: ssh-h-config OPTS...
+    Usage: ssh-h-config [OPS...]
 SSH,...

+    This program helps editing the server's "/etc/ssh/sshd_config" file (In windows C:/ProgramData/ssh/sshd_config) in bulk.

       -gC1 : Get configuration file pathname.
       -gC2 : Print configuration file.
       -dP  : Disable password login.
       -r   : Restart SSHD service.

-    Configure the SSH servers in machines.

-ssh-h-copy-keys

-    Usage: ssh-h-copy-keys [-s ID_RSA -p ID_RSA.pub] SSH,...

-    Set secret and public keys of other machines so that they can connect to other machines.

-ssh-h-copy-tmp
+    Supported platforms: Linux, OpenBSD, Busybox Windows.
+    See also: ssh-h-list

+ssh-h-copy-to-tmp

-    Usage: ssh-h-copy-tmp SSH[,...]
+    Usage: ssh-h-copy-to-tmp SSH[,...]
 FILES...

-    Copy files to temporary directory or DDIR in remote windows machines.
+DIRECTORIES...

+    This program copies the FILES... to remote machine's temporal directory defined as "${DDIR:-${TEMP:-/tmp}}" using scp(1).

-    View also: ssh-h-list(1)
+    See also: ssh-h-list

 ssh-h-gitconfig